Dr. Danielle Bacibianco (former name, Bacigalupo)

 In April of 2020, the “Voices from Rock Bottom” storytelling project became an official podcast, available on Apple Podcasts, Spotify, iHeart Radio, Podchaser, Listen Notes, and Buzzsprout.
 VFRB is Danielle’s way to give back to the community by doing activism, as she is a person in recovery herself.

 For more information on Danielle’s dissertation project, please check out the project’s archive blog www.voicesfromrockbottom.com and the podcast “Voices from Rock Bottom”.
 To the field, Danielle also serves as the Social Media Coordinator for the CCCC Feminist Caucus, as the creative editor of their Instagram, Twitter, and TikTok sites (follow @CCCCFemCaucus).

-For fun, Danielle has made her way back to the stage … as the Stage Manager for Hemlock Theatre Co.’s 2018 production of “American Idiot”, the Social Media Coordinator for SeaView Playwrights Theatre’s 2019 production of “Tommy”, the Stage Manager, and Lighting/Sound Engineer for Staten Island Shakespearean Theatre’s 2019 Summer Repertory of “Much Ado”/”Antigone”, the Stage Manager for SeaView Playwrights Theatre’s 2019 production of “RENT”, and Danielle will be directing Gary Lennon’s play “Blackout” at SeaView Playwrights Theatre once theatres resume from COVID-19 social-distancing regulations.
-Additionally, Danielle continues to serve the Staten Island theatre community as a board member for Hemlock Theatre Co.
+For fun, Danielle has made her way back to the stage … as the Stage Manager for Hemlock Theatre Co.’s 2018 production of “American Idiot”, the Social Media Coordinator for SeaView Playwrights Theatre’s 2019 production of “Tommy”, the Stage Manager, and Lighting/Sound Engineer for Staten Island Shakespearean Theatre’s 2019 Summer Repertory of “Much Ado”/”Antigone”, the Stage Manager for SeaView Playwrights Theatre’s 2019 production of “RENT”, and Danielle will be directing Gary Lennon’s play “Blackout” at SeaView Playwrights Theatre, opening December 2021.
+Additionally, Danielle has served the Staten Island theatre community as a board member for Hemlock Theatre Co.